peoplewareDo/nativescript-svg/README.md

 You use it in the same way you use Image source.

+v1.0.1 -- the base64 encondig included.

-**there are limitations: load from URL and the base64 encondig aren't working**
+**there are limitations: load from URL aren't working**

 ```js
 var SVG = require("nativescript-svg");